Do you feel dizzy when you stand up after sitting for long? This maybe due to orthostatic hypotension.

 Neurogenic Orthostatic Hypotension

-This type of hypotension occurs due to an autonomic nervous system malfunction, where the nervous system fails to adjust blood flow according to the change in body position.
+This type of hypotension occurs due to an autonomic nervous system malfunction, where the nervous system fails to adjust blood flow according to the change

 This failure by the body to recognize how blood is to be distributed according to the body’s position can be due to weak nervous system or neurological damage caused by diseases like Parkinson’s, Diabetic Neuropathy, Multiple System Atrophy (MSA).1